raziel-/scummvm-sites/README.md

 ## How to add a new test target:

 - Create a directory with all the files to be tested,
-- include a scummvm.conf with the game_id:
-    cd /path/to/game && /path/to/scummvm -c scummvm.conf -p . --add
 - in scummvm.conf: change the pathline to: path=.
 - add an entry in targets.json
  {